AdrianEddy/gpu-video/README.md

 # gpu-video
 Rust library for decoding and encoding video on the GPU.
 Designed to be backend-independent, but ffmpeg will be the main focus at the beginning

 WARNING: NOT READY YET.
 This will be a refactor of [Gyroflow](https://github.com/gyroflow/gyroflow/)'s ffmpeg code.
-Currently only ffmpeg decoder works
+Currently, the decoders are implemented for ffmpeg, BRAW and R3D raw

 Designed to have very simple yet powerful API.